isaacnmm/pestpolicy-hugo2XX/content/posts/are-pantry-bugs-harmful-if-eaten/index.md

 It takes about 3 days for the adults to mate and lay eggs and the cycle continues.
 ## Frequently asked questions
 ### **Can drugstore store beetle harm you when eaten?**
-Like most pantry bugs, the drugstore beetle is harmless if eaten accidentally.� However, there are ways of reducing their infestation into your food and grains.
+Like most pantry bugs, the drugstore beetle is harmless if eaten accidentally.
+However, there are ways of reducing their infestation into your food and grains.
 Keeping your foodstuffs below a temperature of 20 C will keep these bugs since they cannot survive in such an environment.
 ## **How to eliminate pantry bugs**
 **Check the food at the store**